VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   Seats of that type is decremented.
 If the system cancels the Reservation, the number of available Seats of that type is incremented.
-The initial quota of each seat type is an attribute of the conference and is defined by the Conference Owner.
+The initial quota of each seat type is an attribute of the conference and is defined by the Business Customer.
 A Conference Owner may adjust the quotas for the individual seat types.

 - **Conference site.** Every conference defined in the system can be